 Under strict medical guidance, the egg donor undergoes a controlled, yet safe ovarian stimulation leading to the egg retrieval.
 Laboratory professionals combine the retrieved eggs with sperm, and the doctor transfers the resulting embryos to the recipient's or surrogate’s uterus.
-Egg donation can be anonymous or known.
+Egg donation process can be anonymous or known.

 The use of donor eggs is becoming more common, and there are many reasons why intended parents seek egg-donation.

-Women diagnosed with premature ovarian failure (POF) can use egg donation to help increase their chances of pregnancy with the eggs of a donor who was strictly selected to provide the best quality oocytes.
+Women diagnosed with premature ovarian failure (POF) can use egg donation process to help increase their chances of pregnancy with the eggs of a donor who was strictly selected to provide the best quality oocytes.

-Egg donation allows women who are suffering from fertility damage caused by cancer treatment the possibility of becoming a mother after treatment, especially if they were not able to freeze eggs.
+Egg donation process allows women who are suffering from fertility damage caused by cancer treatment the possibility of becoming a mother after treatment, especially if they were not able to freeze eggs.